-On September 22, 2021, the Company announced a Go-to-Market strategy for VASCEPA, or the Plan, which aims to expand healthcare professional engagement through a new omnichannel platform, enhance managed care access and optimize VASCEPA prescriptions for cardiovascular risk reduction.
-As part of the process, the Company completed a reduction of its field force to approximately 300 sales representatives.
-The Company recognized approximately \$13.7 million in charges related to the reduction in force, substantially all of which are cash expenditures for one-time termination benefits and associated costs.
-No expenses were recognized within Restructuring expense in the condensed consolidated statement of operations during the three ended March 31, 2022 and 2021.
+On September 22, 2021, the Company announced a Go-to-Market strategy for VASCEPA.
+As part of this strategy, the Company completed a reduction of its U.S. field force to approximately 300 sales representatives, enhanced managed care access and optimized VASCEPA prescriptions for cardiovascular risk reduction.
+During the year ended December 31, 2021, the Company recognized approximately \$13.7 million in charges related to the reduction in force, substantially all of which were cash expenditures for one-time termination benefits and associated costs.